 What can I do if I am running low on storage in my UW-Madison Box account?

-- Evaluate other storage options using UW-Madison Data Storage Finder tool.
+- Evaluate other storage options using UW-Madison Data Storage Finder.

 - Request a storage consultation to review your current Box usage and determine if additional Box quota is required to meet your institutional needs.
-Submit a UW-Madison Box Storage Consultation and Quota Increase Request.
+To submit a request, please follow the link; UW-Madison Box Storage Consultation and Quota Increase Request

-When requesting a storage consultation, you will be asked to specify the amount of additional storage you require and provide justification for the request.
-If the storage is needed for a project directory, include the name of the directory in the specified field.
+When requesting a storage consultation, you will need to specify the amount of additional storage requested and provide justification for the request.
+If the storage is needed for a Project Directory, include the name of the Directory in the specified field.

 Having trouble accessing the Storage Consultation form?
 You might be logged into a personal Google Workspace account.
-For details on how to switch to your UW-Madison account see: UW-Madison Google Workspace - Switching Between UW-Madison and Personal Google Accounts
+For details on how to determine if you are logged into a personal account or your UW-Madison account see: UW-Madison Google Workspace - UW-Madison Google Workspace Accounts vs. Personal Google Accounts.

 Criteria for Approval of Quota Increase

 The first step in any request will be to validate that the requester is actually running out of space versus experiencing some other issue with their UW-Madison Box account.
 If the account is approaching its storage limit, we will evaluate the current size and use of the account to determine if we can approve additional quota.

 Is the request small (10-30GB) and will the total account size be less than 200GB?